 Remember the good old days when thrash spoke to every unhappy degenerate forced to take a piss as Big Brother stood by watching?
 It was a time when metalheads rose to the occasion, spoke to people better than even our greatest orators, and made a stand against crooked politicians.
 It was a time when being a rebel stood for something and tearing each other apart in circle pits and walls-of-death was the greatest form of therapy.
 OK, so that’s not exactly how many remembered the ’80s thrash craze.
 But, bands like Anthrax, Exodus, Metallica, and Testament spoke to at least one pissed-off kid that used them to fuel his anger.
 I was that pissed-off kid, even though I didn’t know what I was so pissed off about.
-Not to mention I didn’t have to reason to be.
+Not to mention I didn’t have any reason to be.
 But, goddammit, I was part of the movement.
 Even if I had no idea what the fuck that meant either.
 I guess you just had to be there.
 And, if you weren’t, feel free to go back to your shoegazing while the rest of the boys and I get on a Power Trip.

 I’ll be honest with you, thrash is the reason I picked up the guitar, stood before a mic, and threw angry saliva at the lone spectator at the foot of the stage.
 Thrash is why I’m a metalhead and thrash is why I’m here before you.
 Sure, my tastes have evolved quite a bit since those pimple-faced days, but a monster like Power Trip brings the memories flooding back.
 Yes, Power Trip reminds me of the good ole days, which means it’s a re-/neo-/retro-thrash outfit that does it the way it’s always been.
 But, man, they do it well.
 And, with Nightmare Logic, they’ve done it better than they’ve ever done it before.